×

 Expats, digital nomads and retirees living in Tartu responded:

 "Expats and digital nomads generally like living in Tartu, for several reasons.
 They appreciate the city's rich history and beautiful architecture, which create a charming atmosphere.
 The cost of living is relatively low, making it an affordable option for those looking to live and work abroad.
 Tartu is also known for its strong educational institutions, particularly the University of Tartu, which attracts a diverse and international community.
 The city has a vibrant cultural scene, with numerous events, festivals, and museums to explore.
 Additionally, Tartu has a well-developed infrastructure, including reliable public transportation and good internet connectivity, which is essential for digital nomads.
 On the other hand, there are some aspects of living in Tartu that expats and digital nomads may dislike.
 The weather can be quite cold and dark during the winter months, which may be challenging for those accustomed to warmer climates.
 The language barrier can also be an issue, as Estonian is a difficult language to learn, and not everyone speaks English fluently.
 Some expats may find the job market to be limited, particularly for those who do not speak Estonian.
-Finally, while Tartu is a charming city, it is relatively small, and some may find the social and entertainment options to be limited compared to larger cities," remarked one expat in Tartu.
+Finally, while Tartu is a charming city, it is relatively small, and some may find the social and entertainment options to be limited compared to larger cities," explained one expat living in Tartu.

 Connect